aaaron7/aaaron7.github.io/_posts/2019-07-15-Build a cross-platform(iOS Android) video player in 7 days.md

 One thing need to be know for cross-platform project is it’s impossible to erase all platform-specific codes, it is necessary for porting our player to real world mobile project.
 We should place all platform-specific code together to keep core part of codes clean.

-1. Based on previous analysis, we slightly changed the folder to the following version
+Step 1.
+Based on previous analysis, we slightly changed the folder to the following version

 - NKMPlayer/
   - libs/